0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 The first step to deregister is to verify which price oracle the node serves.
 If known, skip to [deregistration](#deregister-from-a-price-oracle).

-It is important to identify the time window, where you can deregister.
-The time window available to deregister can be very short, because the node is responsible for the prices it has reported.
-You can deregister in the time window from the finalized price to the next price your node reports.

 ### Verify which price oracle your node serves

 1. Open